Ada-Developers-Academy/core-unit-2/api-10-many-to-many/routes-many-to-many.md

 This lesson covers:

 - Creating a `POST` `/genres/<genre_id>/books` RESTful route to create a book of a specific genre.
-- Update a `Book` instance method to display `genres` in response body
+- Updating a `Book` instance method to display `genres` in response body
 - Creating a `GET` `/genres/<genre_id>/books` RESTful route to read all books of a specific genre.

 | Starting Branch | Ending Branch|